nag763/doteur/README.md

 The tool has been developed on Linux, but is also available for Windows 10 and 11 and macOS.

-## Live test
+## :new: Live test

-Since the version 0.5.1, the tool is testable with limited functionnalities on the GitHub pages. **Please note that the output of the live functionnality is experimental and won't always reflect the CLI's output.**

-You can test the tool [here](https://nag763.github.io/doteur/live/)
+The tool is now fully testable in its latest version right [here](https://nag763.github.io/doteur/live/)

 ## About features